Purval698/MY_Study/Assignments/README.txt

-this is css file created.
+this is Javascript  file.
-This is my 1st css file.
+This is my 1st javascript file.